Legal status of transgender people

-The legal status of transgender people varies greatly around the world.
+The legal status of transgender people varies significantly around the world.
 Some countries have enacted laws protecting the rights of transgender individuals, but others have criminalized their gender identity or expression.
 In many cases, transgender individuals face discrimination in employment, housing, healthcare, and other areas of life.

-A transgender person is someone whose gender identity is inconsistent or not culturally associated with the sex they were assigned at birth and also with the gender role that is associated with that sex.
+A transgender person is someone whose gender identity is not consistent with the sex they were assigned at birth and also with the gender role that is associated with that sex.
 They may have, or may intend to establish, a new gender status that accords with their gender identity.
 Transsexual is generally considered a subset of transgender, but some transsexual people reject being labelled transgender.

 Globally, most legal jurisdictions recognize the two traditional gender identities and social roles, man and woman, but tend to exclude any other gender identities and expressions.
+People assigned male at birth are usually legally recognized as men, and people assigned female at birth are usually legally recognized as women, in jurisdictions that distinguish between the two.
 However, there are some countries which recognize, by law, a third gender.
 That third gender is often associated with being nonbinary.
 There is now a greater understanding of the breadth of variation outside the typical categories of "man" and "woman", and many self-descriptions are now entering the literature, including pangender, genderqueer, polygender, and agender.
 Medically and socially, the term "transsexualism" is being replaced with gender incongruence or gender dysphoria, and terms such as transgender people, trans men, and trans women, and non-binary are replacing the category of transsexual people.

-Most of the issues regarding transgender rights are generally considered a part of family law, especially the issues of marriage and the question of a transgender person benefiting from a partner's insurance or social security.
+Many of the issues regarding transgender rights are generally considered a part of family law, especially the issues of marriage and the question of a transgender person benefiting from a partner's insurance or social security.